millierni/archlinux-zfs/README.md

 - Download the ISO and create a bootable USB with an Arch Linux distro
   + [EndeavourOS](https://endeavouros.com/latest-release/)

-- Boot on the USB
+- Boot from the USB
 - Add ZFS repo and update the software database
   ```
   curl -L https://archzfs.com/archzfs.gpg |  pacman-key -a -